GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 ## Test Cases

-Test cases for this standard are included in the reference implementation repository.
+Test cases for this standard are included in the [reference implementation repository](../assets/erc-draft_composite_policy/test//TODO).
 They demonstrate:

 1. Creation and initialization of artifacts
 2. Construction of policies from multiple artifacts
+3. DAG structure defining relationships between artifacts
+4. Basic mathematical operations implemented as graph nodes orchestrated by the policy handler
+5. Preparation of execution parameters in off-chain environments
+6. Preparation of execution parameters in on-chain contexts
-3. Evaluation of policies with various input data
+7. Evaluation of policies with various input data
-4. Reuse of artifacts across different policies
+8. Reuse of artifacts across different policies
-5. Implementation of common policy patterns and composite structures
+9. Implementation of common policy patterns and composite structures

+The test suite provides comprehensive examples of how to implement, configure, and utilize the policy engine in various scenarios, serving as both verification of the standard and a learning resource for implementers.

 ## Backwards Compatibility